dbcook/openrocket-database/README.md

-An interesting side note is that the AVI and FSI motor making equipment surfaced *again* circa 2015 - in very poor condition (I saw photos at NARAM-58) - when David Lucas and the late Dave Bucher located and bought up residsual assets of FSI in an effort to restart production of some FSI products.
+An interesting side note is that the AVI and FSI motor making equipment surfaced *again* circa 2015 - in very poor condition (I saw photos at NARAM-58) - when David Lucas and the late Dave Bucher located and bought up residsual assets of FSI in a short-lived attempt to restart production of some FSI products.
+See the FSI section for more details.

 #### Madcow Rocketry